-- 12.1 Fair Work First award criteria must be considered for inclusion in award criteria for the procurement of supplies, services and works where it is appropriate to do so and in accordance with the Fair Work First Guidance as referred to in SPPN 03/2021 and SPPN 06/2021at CSO 1.3. - 12.2.
-Fair Work First asks businesses bidding for a public contract to commit to adopting the following: - appropriate channels for effective voice, such as trade union recognition - investment in workforce development - no inappropriate use of zero hours contracts - action to tackle the gender pay gap and create a more diverse and inclusive workplace - providing fair pay for workers (for example, payment of the real Living Wage) - offer flexible and family friendly working practices for all workers from day one of employment - oppose the use of fire and rehire practices.
+- 12.1 Fair Work First award criteria must be considered for inclusion in award criteria for the procurement of supplies, services and works where it is appropriate to do so and in accordance with the Fair Work First Guidance as referred to in SPPN 06/2021at CSO 1.3. - 12.2.
+Fair Work First asks businesses bidding for a public contract to commit to adopting the following:

+- Appropriate channels for effective voice, such as trade union recognition. - Investment in workforce development. - No inappropriate use of zero hours contracts. - Action to tackle the gender pay gap and create a more diverse and inclusive workplace. - Providing fair pay for workers (for example, including a mandatory requirement for payment of the real Living Wage where appropriate). - Offer flexible and family friendly working practices for all workers from day one of employment. - Oppose the use of fire and rehire practices.